Paromomycin Side Effects

 Applies to paromomycin: oral capsule

 Gastrointestinal side effects of paromomycin have commonly included nausea, vomiting, diarrhea, and abdominal discomfort, especially with doses greater than 3 g per day.
 Malabsorption of xylose and sucrose has been reported.
-A case of pancreatitis in an AIDS patient has been attributed to paromomycin.
+A case of pancreatitis in an AIDS patient has been attributed to paromomycin.[Ref]

 A patient with AIDS developed pancreatitis after five days of therapy with paromomycin for cryptosporidiosis.
-Serum amylase declined progressively after paromomycin was discontinued, but became elevated after reinstitution of therapy.
+Serum amylase declined progressively after paromomycin was discontinued, but became elevated after reinstitution of therapy.[Ref]

 Nervous system side effects have rarely included ototoxicity and sensorineural damage, usually in patients who also had hepatic disease.
-Rarely, patients may also experience headache or vertigo.
+Rarely, patients may also experience headache or vertigo.[Ref]

 Nephrotoxicity is a consideration with the use of any aminoglycoside, however, paromomycin is poorly absorbed by the gastrointestinal tract.
-Accumulation of paromomycin may be problematic in patients with impaired renal function and patients treated with multiple or prolonged courses of therapy.
+Accumulation of paromomycin may be problematic in patients with impaired renal function and patients treated with multiple or prolonged courses of therapy.[Ref]

-Hepatic side effects have included transient elevated aspartate transaminase (greater than 3 times ULN) and alanine transaminase (greater than 3 times ULN) in patients receiving intramuscular paromomycin during a clinical study.
+Hepatic side effects have included transient elevated aspartate transaminase (greater than 3 times ULN) and alanine transaminase (greater than 3 times ULN) in patients receiving intramuscular paromomycin during a clinical study.[Ref]

-Local side effects have included injection site pain and swelling in patients receiving intramuscular paromomycin during a clinical study.
+Local side effects have included injection site pain and swelling in patients receiving intramuscular paromomycin during a clinical study.[Ref]

-Other side effects have included pyrexia in patients receiving intramuscular paromomycin during a clinical study.
+Other side effects have included pyrexia in patients receiving intramuscular paromomycin during a clinical study.[Ref]

-More paromomycin resources
+More about paromomycin

-Disclaimer: Every effort has been made to ensure that the information provided is accurate, up-to-date, and complete, but no guarantee is made to that effect.
+Disclaimer: Every effort has been made to ensure that the information provided is accurate, up-to-date and complete, but no guarantee is made to that effect.
 In addition, the drug information contained herein may be time sensitive and should not be utilized as a reference resource beyond the date hereof.
-This information does not endorse drugs, diagnose patients, or recommend therapy.
-This drug information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
-The absence of a warning for a given drug or drug combination in no way should be construed to indicate that the drug of drug combination is safe, effective, or appropriate for any given patient.
-Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of information provided.
+This material does not endorse drugs, diagnose patients, or recommend therapy.
+This information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
+The absence of a warning for a given drug or combination thereof in no way should be construed to indicate safety, effectiveness, or appropriateness for any given patient.
+Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of materials provided.
 The information contained herein is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
-If you have questions about the drugs you are taking, check with your doctor, nurse, or pharmacist.
+If you have questions about the substances you are taking, check with your doctor, nurse, or pharmacist.